numfocus/DISCOVER-Cookbook/DISCOVER/01_about.md

 _Funding to produce this cookbook was made possible by a generous grant from the_ **Moore Foundation** _._

 **Further Reading:**
-- <a href="/_static/resources/DISCOVER-Cookbook-checklist.pdf" download>DISCOVER Cookbook Checklist </a> — A practical checklist for conference organizers to implement inclusive measures effectively.
+- [DISCOVER Cookbook Checklist](/13_inclusive-checklist.md) — A practical checklist for conference organizers to implement inclusive measures effectively.

 ## What this Cookbook is not: